Why the Background of Your Food Matters More Than You Think

 Everything in life is interconnected.
 This means that your choices on one thing will inevitably affect another.

 For example, when you buy your food from your local grocery store and are looking for “fruit”, pay attention to where your fruit is coming from.
 If you are living in Ontario, Canada during the summertime, this is a great opportunity to purchase provincially grown berries!
-Not only will they be much sweeter and juicer.
-But the distance they need to travel to get from farm to store is much less compared to other products.
+Not only will they be much sweeter and juicer, but the distance they need to travel to get from farm to store is much less compared to other products.

 In contrast, if you are looking to buy apples in Canada during the middle of winter they will be much more expensive.
 Not to mention that the travel time will be exponentially increased.
 This is because they will need to be imported from outside of the province.
 Although, Ontario does have great apples in the fall!